 If the thought of spending time with family gives you anxiety, you’re allowed to stay home, and not worry about what anyone else thinks.
 After all, you must prioritize your health.

 Listen to your heart and spend Thanksgiving doing what is more comfortable and better for your health.

 Flares Might Still Happen

 Sometimes, no matter how hard you try, flare-ups cannot be avoided.
 If you start to feel a flare coming on, get some rest and, if needed, call your doctor.

 By budgeting your time and energy appropriately, you can still make the most of being thankful and celebrating the holiday.

 If you end up experiencing a flare-up this Thanksgiving, take note what triggered your flare.
 That way you can think about what you can do differently in the future to avoid a holiday flare.

-And since the holidays are only just beginning, you will need to place your focus on keeping flares from happening, so you can enjoy the rest of the holiday season and successfully manage thanksgiving with rheumatoid arthritis.
+And since the holidays are only just beginning, you will need to place your focus on keeping flares from happening; this way, you can enjoy the rest of the holiday season and successfully manage thanksgiving with rheumatoid arthritis.